The Coolin: Historic performances

 The Coolin was a popular part of the Irish harp repertoire of the 18th century.
 Charles Fanning won first prize at the Belfast Harp Festival of 1792 with a performance of The Coolin, repeating his success at the earlier Granard harp festivals with the same tune.
 Bunting appears to have disapproved of Fanning's performance at Belfast, noting that he "was not the best performer, but he succeeded in getting the first prize by playing 'The Coolin' with modern variations, a piece of music at the time much in request by young practitioners on the piano-forte".

 After the decline of Irish harping in the early 19th century, the air became equally popular as an instrumental piece with fiddle players and pipers.
-Recordings of The Coolin exist by Leo Rowsome, Johnny Doran and Willie Clancy, amongst others.
+Recordings of The Coolin exist by Dominic Behan, Leo Rowsome, Johnny Doran and Willie Clancy, amongst others.

 Voříšek Setting & Variations

 The piano solo (op.
 19) by the Czech composer Jan Václav Voříšek is a set of variations on the tune.